ava-labs/avalanchego/vms/platformvm/warp/README.md

 Avalanche Interchain Messaging (ICM) provides a primitive for cross-chain communication on the Avalanche Network.

-The Avalanche P-Chain provides an index of every L1's validator set on the Avalanche Network, including the BLS public key of each validator (as of the [Banff Upgrade](https://github.com/ava-labs/avalanchego/releases/v1.9.0)).
-ICM utilizes the weighted validator sets stored on the P-Chain to build a cross-chain communication protocol between any two L1s on the Avalanche Network.
+The Avalanche P-Chain provides an index of every network's validator set on the Avalanche Network, including the BLS public key of each validator (as of the [Banff Upgrade](https://github.com/ava-labs/avalanchego/releases/v1.9.0)).
+ICM utilizes the weighted validator sets stored on the P-Chain to build a cross-chain communication protocol between any two networks on Avalanche.

-Any Virtual Machine (VM) on Avalanche can integrate Avalanche Interchain Messaging to send and receive messages across Avalanche L1s.
+Any Virtual Machine (VM) on Avalanche can integrate Avalanche Interchain Messaging to send and receive messages cross-chain.

 ## Background